-There are lots of Japan tours available on the internet, which are very good by the way, but that will also add some substantial cost to your travel budget.
+There are lots of Japan tours (like the ones on Klook.com) available on the internet, which are very good by the way, but that will also add some substantial cost to your travel budget.
 If you don’t have all that money to spend, then you can try some volunteer guides.
 Yes there are some available and you can find a list at the Japan National Tourism Organization website.

 Get a Travel Insurance

 This step is not mandatory, but it is highly recommended.
 Travel insurances protect you against the eventual problems during your trip.
 If you were just visiting another country nearby, I wouldn’t recommend a travel insurance, but visiting a country in another continent plus the language barrier, it is best for you to pick a travel insurance and have a relaxing trip.

 Travel insurances help you with trip cancellation, protect your bags and gear, but it also helps with all the emergency medical expenses and transportation.
 Imagine being sick in Japan and not knowing how to explain your symptoms and having to pay bills that you don’t understand.
 Or, even worst, imagine you get really sick before your travel and you have to cancel it.
 The last thing you want is to lose thousands of dollars.
 Well, in that cases, a good travel insurance gets you covered.